redxdev/GodotCSTools/README.md

 This is a small library of utility functions that make working in C# when using [Godot](https://godotengine.org/) much easier.

+## Project Goals

+Godot's C# support is very new, and doesn't take advantage of many of C#'s best features.
+As such, this library exists to help fill in some of the gaps.

 ## Installing

 This library is [available on nuget](https://www.nuget.org/packages/GodotCSTools/)!